-Endodontic procedures can generally be completed in one to two visits.
+Endodontic procedures such as root canals can generally be completed in one to two visits.
 They involve a number of steps.
 The endodontist performs an evaluation of a tooth that includes x-rays.
 A local anesthetic is administered and the tooth is numbed.

-A protective sheet known as a “dental dam” over is placed to isolate the tooth and prevent saliva during the procedure.
-An opening is created in the crown of the tooth.
-Small instruments are used to help clean the pulp from the pulp chamber and root canals to create space for the filling.
+A protective sheet known as a “dental dam” is placed over the tooth to isolate it and prevent saliva during the procedure.
+An opening is created in the tooth.
+Small instruments are used to help clean the pulp from the root canal, the natural hollow in the center of the tooth.

-After the space is cleaned and shaped, the root canals will be filled with biocompatible material.
-This is usually a rubber-like material known as “gutta-percha”.
-An adhesive cement is used to for the placement of gutta-percha to ensure the root canal is completely sealed.
+After the space is cleaned and shaped, it will be filled with biocompatible material, usually a rubber-like material known as “gutta-percha”.
+An adhesive cement is used for the placement of gutta-percha to ensure the tooth is completely sealed.
 The temporary filling will be removed before the tooth is restored.

 After the final visit, a crown or other restoration can be placed to ensure the tooth is fully protected and functions optimally.